Eaton's: Acquisition by Sears

-Sears had trouble securing name brand merchandise consistent with the image of the new chain.
+Through its new Eaton's chain, Sears held a number of prime locations in Toronto (Eaton Centre and Yorkdale), Vancouver (Pacific Centre), Victoria (Eaton Centre), Winnipeg (Polo Park), Ottawa (Rideau Centre), and Calgary (Eaton Centre).
+Sears had intended to obtain the former downtown Montreal store, although it lost out to Les Ailes de la Mode.
+Sears had great ambitions for its seven Eaton's stores which included staffing them with spas, entertainment, food, personal-shopping assistants and brand-name merchandise.
+The Eaton's catalogue and website would be relaunched as well.
+However, Sears had trouble securing name brand merchandise consistent with the image of the new chain.
 This was mainly because of Eaton's bankruptcy.
 It was also because of doubt in Sears' ability to manage an upper-end chain, since until recently their merchandise was of lower price and quality compared to the old Eaton's and The Bay.
 George Heller, then-president of rival department store The Bay, publicly warned vendors not to supply the new Eaton's with merchandise.
 Many mid-to-upper tier brands, particularly in clothing, feared reprisal and avoided the new Eaton's.

 The new Eaton's was scheduled to open September 1, 2000, but was pushed back three times, eventually opening November 25.
 Consequently, Eaton's had missed much of the lucrative holiday season and opened with merchandise already marked down.
 Construction was haphazard; all stores opened unfinished and renovations would continue well into 2001.